QuantumK9/team-profile-generator/README.md

 The user is asked a number of questions about themselves and then about what types of team members they want to add.

-Depending on their choices, details about the members of their team are asked and filled in.
+Depending on their choices, whether they want to add Engineers or Interns, details about the members of their team are asked and filled in.

-When the process is finished, a styled html file is generated displaying the team with all the details entered.
+When the process is finished, a styled and mobile-first, responsive, html file is generated displaying the team with all the details entered and links to each team member's email and Github account.

-For this project, classes have been used for different types of employees and validations have been added for the user inputs.
+For this project, classes have been used for different types of employees and validations have been added for the user inputs through Inquirer.

 ## Table of contents